uncertainty-toolbox/uncertainty-toolbox/README.md

 # Compute all uncertainty metrics
 metrics = ut.metrics.get_all_metrics(predictions, predictions_std, y)
 ```
-This returns a list of uncertainty quantification metrics for a vector of predictions
+This example computes metrics for a vector of predictions (`predictions`) and respective
-(`predictions`) and respective uncertainties (`predictions_std`, given here as a vector
+uncertainties (`predictions_std`, given here as a vector of standard deviations), taken
-of standard deviations), computed with respect to a set of observations `y`.
+with respect to a set of observations `y`.

 ## Toolbox Contents